Degrassi: Next Class: Cancellation

 In March 2019, Stefan Brogren alluded to the show's cancellation in a tweet.
 Sara Waisglass, who played Frankie Hollingsworth, recalled to the Toronto Star in 2022 that she was disappointed at the cancellation and revealed: "They never told us anything.
 We had our contracts and the way it worked was they had to tell you by a certain date if we were picked up or not.
 We just never heard from them again."

 Premise

-Like its predecessors, the series follows an ensemble cast of underclassmen students at Degrassi Community School, most of whom face different challenges that were once seen as taboo such as discrimination, sex, teen pregnancy, bullying, date rape, drug abuse, mental health, self-image, sexuality, self-injury, suicide, abortion, domestic violence, death, racism and social media.
+Like its predecessors, the series follows an ensemble cast of underclassmen students at Degrassi Community School, most of whom face different challenges that were once seen as taboo such as discrimination, sex, teen pregnancy, bullying, date rape, drug abuse, mental health, self-image, sexuality, self-injury, suicide, abortion, domestic violence, death, racism, sexism, ableism, homophobia, transphobia, gun violence, and social media.

 Cast

 Main

 Starting with season 1 of Next Class, none of the characters who debuted during the changes happening in seasons eight and nine of The Next Generation remain.
 The first and second seasons featured 19 regular roles, with 14 cast members returning from season 14 of Degrassi and 5 new regulars: Amir Bageria (Baaz Nahir), Soma Bhatia (Goldi Nahir), Jamie Bloch (Yael Baron), Chelsea Clark (Esme Song), and Dante Scott (Vijay Maraj).
 Keeping ties to the early seasons of the previous incarnation and the franchise as a whole, Stefan Brogren's character Archie Simpson remains the Principal of Degrassi Community School.
 Seasons three and four added two regulars to the cast, as casting calls were made public through Larissa Mair Casting.

 On October 21, 2016, it was confirmed that the cast members in a photo executive producer Stephen Stohn posted were the ones leaving the cast at the end of season four.
 This includes: Eric Osborne (Miles Hollingsworth III), Ricardo Hoyos (Zig Novak), André Dae Kim (Winston Chu), Ehren Kassam (Jonah Haak), Ana Golja (Zoe Rivas), Lyle Lettau (Tristan Milligan), Nikki Gould (Grace Cardinal), Olivia Scriven (Maya Matlin), Richard Walters (Tiny Bell) and Bhatia.